tim-one/tim-one.github.io/psf/gunsmoke.md

 ## But Wait - There's More!

 After a bit more time passed without material response, it occurred to me to ask a chatbot how _it_ would apply a "reasonable person" standard to the hidden post.
 This was intended to be a "gross sanity check" against gross blind spots of my own.
+Sometimes that works!

 The result surprised me.
-While bots no played part in what I had written, and Microsoft Copilot saw nothing of what I wrote here (I pointed it at this page for the text of the hidden post, but it said, sorry, it couldn't retrieve the page, and gave me instead a hyper-general overview of issues that _might_ be in play). it arrived at essentially the same reading I spelled out here.
+While bots played no part in what I had written, and Microsoft Copilot saw nothing of what I wrote here [^general]. it arrived at essentially the same reading I spelled out here.
 Which surprised, for a bot.
 While I think the application of "reasonable standard" is straightforward in this specific case, I was surprised to see that it appeared equally straightforward to AI.

+[^general]: I pointed it at this page for the text of the hidden post, but it said, sorry, it couldn't retrieve the page, and gave me instead a hyper-general overview of issues that _might_ be in play.

 So I shared that on Discourse, pasting the output, and a brief followup pointing out a minor blind spot of _its_.